scottbw/analytics-udd/udd/period.md

 Institution

 ###Valid Values
-Where this record sets the dates for the institution's academic year, PERIOD_CODE should be set to "ACADYR".
-Otherwise any.
+Where the period record states the dates for the institution's academic year, PERIOD_CODE must use the fixed string "ACADYR".
+For other periods, PERIOD_CODE uses institution-defined code values.
+Each different code value in module_instance.MOD_PERIOD must have a matching code value in PERIOD_CODE.
+Where the same code values are used across different academic years, the specific period record can be identified by reference to the PERIOD_CODE together with the ACADEMIC_YEAR property; these properties together form the primary key.

 ###Format
 String (255)

 ###Notes
+Examples: "SEM1", "WHOLE YEAR", "TRMS1+2"

 ##ACADEMIC_YEAR